jbw/hypertonic/README.md

 ### oAuth2

 External specific configurations for a Fitbit application.
 You can find this information on the Fitbit SDK.
 It is used to form an oAuth request.
+Get your `client.id` and `client.secret` from your registered application on https://dev.fitbit.com/

 ``` json
 {